chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 - **Chef Backend to Automate HA**

+    The pre-requisites to migrate from Chef Backend to Automate HA are:

     - Customers using only **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
     - Automate HA do not support the super market authentication with chef-server users credentials.
     - Post Migration Customer can not login with chef-server users to Supermarket.